-ACMA is now accepting applications for the 2017/18 APP program year!
-The Federal Government guaranteed ‘Advance Payments Program’ (APP) advances up to 50% of the market value of your product during production, to be repaid as the product is sold.
+ACMA is now accepting applications for the 2020/21 APP program year!
+The Advance Payments Program is a federal program, delivered and administered by ACMA.
+Under the program, the Government of Canada provides the loan guarantee, funds the interest-free portion of advances and helps to make low interest rates possible on the remainder for Canadian producers.
+‘Advance Payments Program’ (APP) advances up to 50% of the market value of your product during production, to be repaid as the product is sold.
 ACMA administers the program in Nova Scotia, New Brunswick, Newfoundland & Labrador, and P.E.I. with advances available for the following commodities:

 P.E.I.: Greenhouse (Vegetables, Potted Plants, Cut Flowers), Nursery (Container Shrubs, Evergreen & Deciduous Trees) and Farm Raised Fur (Mink Pelts).

-Newfoundland & Labrador: Livestock (Cattle, Hogs & Weaners, Sheep), Farm Raised Fur (Mink Pelts, Fox Pelts), Fruit (Apples, Blueberries, Raspberries, Strawberries), Grains & Oilseeds, Field Vegetables, Honey, Christmas Trees, Greenhouse (Vegetables, Potted Plants, Cut Flowers), Nursery (Container Shrubs, Evergreen & Deciduous Trees), and Sod.
+Newfoundland & Labrador: Livestock (Cattle, Hogs & Weaners, Sheep), Fruit (Apples, Blueberries, Raspberries, Strawberries), Christmas Trees, Grains & Oilseeds, Field Vegetables, Greenhouse (Vegetables, Potted Plants, Cut Flowers), Nursery (Container Shrubs, Evergreen & Deciduous Trees), and Sod, Farm Raised Fur (Mink Pelts, Fox Pelts).

 To qualify for funds under the Advance Payments Program.